ragtam/angular-playground/src/app/menu/readme.md

 ## Setup

-First thing we are going to do is to set up Angular app and create a module that will later embrace all elements necessary for the menu to work.
+First thing we are going to do is to set up an Angular app and create a module that will later embrace all elements necessary for the menu to work.

 ```
 ng new menu-demo-app